imec-idlab/OpenMote-CC2538-Sniffer/README.md

 3. Select the "Port Settings" tab
 4. Click the "Advanced" button at the bottom
 5. Change the Latency Timer (msec) to 1
-6. Change the USB Transfer Sizes to 64
+6. Keep the USB Transfer Sizes at 4096
 7. Save (and reboot)